Augusta GreenJackets

 The Augusta GreenJackets are a Minor League Baseball team of the Carolina League and the Single-A affiliate of the Atlanta Braves.
 They play their home games at SRP Park in North Augusta, South Carolina.

+The team began play in 1988 as the Augusta Pirates, a member of the South Atlantic League, when the Macon Pirates relocated to Augusta, Georgia.
+They rebranded to the GreenJackets after the 1993 season.
+As a part of the 2021 reorganization of the minor leagues, the GreenJackets were moved to the Carolina League.

 History

-Augusta was a member of the South Atlantic League from 1980 to 2020.
+After the 1987 season, the ownership of the Macon Pirates, disappointed with poor attendance, moved the team to Augusta, Georgia, where they were known as the Augusta Pirates.
+Augusta was a member of the South Atlantic League from 1988 to 2020.
 Before the San Francisco Giants took over the club's affiliation after the 2004 season, the GreenJackets were a part of the Boston Red Sox organization.
 Prior to that, the Red Sox replaced the Pittsburgh Pirates in Augusta.
-The GreenJackets boast third baseman Kevin Youkilis and Dustin Pedroia as the only prospects to make the Red Sox roster, although knuckleballer Tim Wakefield pitched there in 1989 with the Pirates organization.
 The Red Sox' relationship with Augusta met with immediate success when the GreenJackets won the South Atlantic League championship in their first year as an affiliate team.

 The 2020 season was postponed and later cancelled for Augusta and all of MiLB due to the COVID-19 pandemic.
 In the MiLB Reorganization of 2021, the Braves invited Augusta to be their new Low-A affiliate in the Low-A East.
 In 2022, the Low-A East became known as the Carolina League, the name historically used by the regional circuit prior to the 2021 reorganization, and was reclassified as a Single-A circuit.

 The team is named after The Masters golf tournament held across the Savannah River in Augusta, Georgia, where the winner receives a green jacket.
 The team logo features a yellowjacket wasp colored green, wearing a tam o' shanter cap, associated with golf.

 One week a year the GreenJackets assume the name of their alter ego and become the Pimento Cheese.
 This name also pays homage to the Masters tournament with the iconic pimento cheese sandwich, a popular concession item sold at the tournament, featured prominently as the team's logo on caps, jerseys, and all team branding.